 Quickly gaining attention as one of the finest youth chamber ensembles in the D.C. area, the Choral Arts Youth Choir has been featured in Choral Arts’ annual Christmas concerts at the Kennedy Center as well as in recent performances by the Choral Arts Chamber Singers.
 The Youth Choir has also performed with Renée Fleming and as part of the chorus for A Capitol Fourth, broadcast nationally on PBS on July 4.
-In July 2017, the Youth Choir joined the Boston Symphony Orchestra and Tanglewood Festival Chorus under the baton of conductor Charles Dutoit to perform the Berlioz Te Deum.
+In July 2017, the Youth Choir joined the Boston Symphony Orchestra and Tanglewood Festival Chorus to perform the Berlioz Te Deum.
 Of the performance, The Boston Musical Intelligencer praised the Youth Choir stating “their sound made an ideal match for the ladies of the TFC, supporting complex textures and providing a foundation of pure, clean tone in the outer movements.”

 Founded by Choral Arts’ Associate Conductor and Pianist, Brandon Straub, the ensemble is beginning its third season and is comprised of “all-star” singers from area high schools, many of whom have directors who sing with the Choral Arts Chorus and Chamber Singers.